sandhyaparna/Data-Science/ML Algorithms/Supevised/SVM.md

 ### Links
 https://www.analyticsvidhya.com/blog/2017/09/understaing-support-vector-machine-example-code/
+How Hyperplane is created https://www.coursera.org/learn/launching-machine-learning/lecture/atDbV/short-history-of-ml-kernel-methods

 ### Overview
-* “Support Vector Machine” (SVM) can be used for both classification or regression challenges.
+* “Support Vector Machine” (SVM), non-linear model, can be used for both classification or regression challenges.
 * It is widely used in Binary classification problems.
-* Classification is performed by choosing a hyper-plane that differentiate the two classes very well
+* Classification is performed by choosing a hyper-plane that differentiate the two classes very well.
+SVM classifiers aim to maximize the margin between the two support vectors using a hinge loss function
+* In SVMs, we include two parallel hyperplanes on either side of the decision boundary hyperplane where they intersect with the closest data point on each side of the hyperplane.
+These are the support vectors.
+The distance between the two support vectors is the margin.
-* Support Vectors are simply the co-ordinates of individual observation.
+* Support Vectors are simply the co-ordinates of individual observation where the margin is large.
 Support Vector Machine is a frontier which best segregates the two classes (hyper-plane/ line).
 Selecting hyper-plane:
   * Select the hyper-plane which segregates the two classes better
   * After selecting the hyper-plane that segregates 2 class well then choose hyper-plane with higher margin (Margin is distance between nearest data point (either class) and hyper-plane)
 * Kernel trick is where low dimensional input space is transformed into a higher dimensional space i.e. it converts not separable problem to separable problem, these functions are called kernels.
+  * Linear
+  * Polynomial
+  * Gaussian Radial Basis

 ### Adavantages
 * It works really well with clear margin of separation
 * It is effective in high dimensional spaces.